Harlow Hill Cemetery: Burials and in memoriams

 The ashes of actor Michael Rennie (1909–1971) are buried in section F, plot 21 under his birth name Eric Alexander Rennie.
 He is remembered in particular for his role as Klaatu in the 1951 film The Day the Earth Stood Still.
 The stone cross monument for Thomas Roger Carr in section F records two premature deaths: Carr (1899–1926) was killed in an accident, and his father Thomas (1858–1911) was lost at sea.
 The Louise Clark stone cross monument records Moorhouse Clark (1872–1935), who was the classical master of Denstone College for twenty years, then vicar of Croxton and Hollington for eleven years.
 Catherine Gurney (1848–1930) was the founder in 1883 of the International Christian Police, and founder in 1898 of the Northern Police Orphanage in Harrogate, besides being an activist in the Temperance Movement.
 Her original headstone has been replaced with a new black marble one.
 Alfred Mantle (1846–1924) was a physician; his monument is a stone cross.
 Carle Mumme (1838–1919) was a shipbuilder from Dungallon, Greenock; he has an elaborate memorial of an angel and cross.
 James Walter Nuttall (1862–1928) was headmaster of Clifton House School, 6 Queen Parade, Harrogate, and his monument is a carved Celtic cross.
+George Mearns Savery (1850–1905) was an educator, and founder of Harrogate Ladies' College.
+He developed the school in collaboration with headmistress Elizabeth Wilhelmina Jones (1869–1959), whose grave is close by his.